Delunado/Delunado/README.md

 - [This Person Does Not Exist Bot](https://github.com/Delunado/ThisPersonDoesNotExistBot): A Twitter bot which uploads images from https://thispersondoesnotexist.com/.
 Using C#.

 - [Game Dev Resources Bot](https://github.com/Delunado/GameDevResourcesBot): A Telegram bot which manages content sent to a Game Dev Resources channel.
 Using C#.

+## Learning about...
+These are some things I'm learning about right now!

+### Polaris Engine
+After 2+ years of learning Unity and C# (as well as other languages and technologies, like C++, Python, Godot, etc.) I decided to develop my own Game Engine, for the sake of learning.

+So here borns **Polaris Engine**!
+It's a game engine developed in C++ & OpenGL.
+It contains three principal modules:
+- Urano, the Math module.
+- Thea, the Rendering module.
+- Gea, the Physics module.

+It's a work in progress, constantly evolving.
+You can take a look to the Engine repo [here](https://github.com/Delunado/PolarisEngine)!

+### Better C++
+C++ is one of the most important programming languages, and this is also a reality in game development.
+So, after using it for more than 2 years in collegue, I'm reviewing and deeply studying it again.

+For this task I'm mainly using the book ["C++ Primer - 5th Edition"](https://www.amazon.es/C-Primer-Stanley-B-Lippman/dp/0321714113).
+As I complete the book recommended exercices, I upload them to [this repository](https://github.com/Delunado/CPP-Primer-Exercices).

+Also, I daily use [HackerRank](https://www.hackerrank.com/delunado) and [Codewars](https://www.codewars.com/users/Delunado), websites where I can practice my C++ and  my problem solving skills through challenging exercices.
+At the same time, I'm sharpening my skills for competitive programming (one of my hobbies!).

+### VR
+I'm learning a bit about the fascinating world of Virtual Reality development, using Unity, C# and an Oculus Rift S.

+Some of my work [here](https://www.linkedin.com/feed/update/urn:li:activity:6692492604698849280/)!

 ## Find me here.